-Upon approval from the chair, the student follows the ILRC submission guidelines for publication.
-These guidelines must be strictly followed and can be accessed at The candidate is required to furnish bound copies of his or her thesis to the chair, the committee members, and the Liberty University Department of Sport Management (Step 8 on the ILRC website: the bindery).
+The candidate is required to furnish bound copies of his or her thesis to the chair and the Liberty University Helms School of Government (Step 8 on the ILRC website: the bindery.
 The student must select cover color 490, gold lettering for the cover, title printed on the spine and the cover, and single-sided printing option.